List Interface

 If the list is storing pointers (cf. cxCollectionStoresPointers()), the pointer elem is directly added to the list.
 Otherwise, the contents at the location pointed to by elem are copied to the list's memory with the element size specified during creation of the list.

-On the other hand the array argument for cxListAddArray(), cxListInsertArray(), and cxListInsertSortedArray() must always point to an array of elements to be added (i.e. either an array of pointers, or an array of actual elements).
+The array argument for cxListAddArray(), cxListInsertArray(), cxListInsertSortedArray(), and cxListInsertUniqueArray() must always point to an array of elements to be added (i.e., either an array of pointers or an array of actual elements).
+Here, no auto-magic is implemented, depending on cxCollectionStoresPointers().

 Access and Find

-On the other hand, cxListFind() searches for the element pointed to by elem by comparing each element in the list with the list`s compare function, and returns the first index when the element was found.
+On the other hand, cxListFind() searches for the element pointed to by elem by comparing each element in the list with the list's compare function and returns the first index when the element was found.
 Otherwise, the function returns the list size.

 The function cxListFindRemove() behaves like cxListFind(), except that it also removes the first occurrence of the element from the list.
 This will also call destructor functions, if specified, so take special care when you continue to use elem, or when the list is storing pointers and the element appears more than once in the list.